ohcool/ludicrum/README.md

 Ludicrum is a next generation media portal being built with javascript end-to-end (with love :))

 Perquisites:
-java(need by orientdb)
+java(needed by orientdb) to install

- to install
+  sudo apt-get install default-jre

-  sudo apt-get install default-jre redis(used for task queing while generating thumbnails) to install
+redis(used for task queing while generating thumbnails) to install

     create file /etc/apt/sources.list.d/dotdeb.org.list and fill it with the following content.

     # /etc/apt/sources.list.d/dotdeb.org.list